10 Top Foods That Prevent Inflammation in Your Body

 - Pineapple is a tart fruit that you can begin to eat in stage 2 of the Body Ecology Diet.
 It has bromelain, an antioxidant that boosts your immunity naturally.

 - Spinach has plenty of carotenoids, one kind of inflammation-reducing antioxidant and it also contains vitamin E. Make sure to steam your spinach for ultimate digestion.
+Additionally, spinach is high in oxalates.
+Many researchers and practitioners have been studying how oxalates produced by the body and in food can be a major factor as to why those with gut issues have unresolved symptoms.

 - Spices: Ginger and turmeric.
 Turmeric is a spice used extensively in other cultures, and for good reason.
 It contains curcumin, a substance that actively reduces inflammation.
 Try sprinkling turmeric onto cooked squash or quinoa for a different flavor.
 Ginger works in a way similar to turmeric to lower inflammation and in some studies has been shown to reduce pain associated with arthritis.

 While processed foods may seem like the easier choice at first, they deplete your health over the long haul.
 Developing a healthy eating plan can sometimes seem difficult but like anything that is new, it becomes second nature over time.
-And the payoff is well worth it: With a proper diet, you can take a proactive stance against inflammation, aging, and disease by incorporating these superfoods into your life.
+And the payoff is well worth it.
+With a proper diet, you can take a proactive stance against inflammation, aging, and disease by incorporating these superfoods into your life.

 What To Remember Most About This Article: